CTSRD-CHERI/sail-morello-proofs/README.md

 by the `gen_lemmas` tool developed as part of [the CHERI abstraction on which this proof builds][t-cheri], using information in the file [`morello.json`](morello.json) about details of the architecture as well as patches needed for the proofs of specific lemmas.
-The `gen_lemmas` Makefile target performs this generation, producing the following files:
+The following files are generated (these are distributed with the release tarballs on Github, or can be freshly generated using the `gen_lemmas` Makefile target):

 * `CHERI_Gen_Lemmas.thy`: miscellaneous lemmas about register footprints, functions that do not involve capabilities at all, etc.
 * `CHERI_Cap_Properties.thy`: lemmas showing that helper functions and instructions only produce monotonically derivable capabilities (with well-defined exceptions)